mtccoulson/apache-beam-demo/README.md

 3) Run `python3 -m venv env` to create a virtual environment named "env" - you can change this name if you wish, but in general you won't have multiple environments in the same project so there is no need
 4) Run `source env/bin/activate` to activate the environment.
 You're now operating in the virtual environment, and any packages you install will only be reflected here

 Once the virtual environment is setup, you must install any packages you need.
-The packages required for this demo are in the requirements.txt file, which can be installed with `pip install requirements.txt`.
+The packages required for this demo are in the requirements.txt file, which can be installed with `pip install -r requirements.txt`.
 In fact there is only one dependency (apache-beam[gcp]), but a real project probably has more (e.g sklearn)